SFTtech/openage/doc/build_instructions/windows_msvc.md

-# Prerequisite steps for Microsoft Windows users (Windows 10)
+# Procedure for Microsoft Windows users (Windows 10)

  Since Windows doesn't offer a native package manager, we use a mixture of manual and automated steps to get the dependencies for openage. *Please remember to replace the directories referenced below (written in <...>) with the appropriate values.*